-An alternative is to allow experts to quantify their views, rather than those of others.
-Not only is this likely to be more intuitive and attractive for them, but it considers a fully Bayesian approach and properly captures and reflects expert opinion (and associated uncertainty) about the missing data in the posterior estimate of the treatment effect and its credible interval.
-This is particularly useful for those needing a quantitative summary of the trial, such as systematic reviewers, decision makers and health providers, because it provides a quantitative summary of how experts involved in the study would interpret its results given the missing data.
+An alternative is to allow experts to quantify their views.
+This is not only more intuitive and attractive for them, but it also considers a fully Bayesian approach and properly captures and reflects expert opinion (and associated uncertainty) about the missing data in the subsequent estimate of the treatment effect and its credible interval.
+This is particularly useful for those needing a quantitative summary of the trial, such as systematic reviewers, decision makers and health providers, as it provides a quantitative synopsis of interpretation of results by experts, given the missing data.
 When reviewing the study, experts will implicitly ‘fill in’ the gaps created by the missing data to arrive at their conclusions.
-The proposed elicitation approach coupled with a Bayesian analysis allows the study to coherently quantify the impact of incorporating expert knowledge about the missing data, through to the estimates of treatment effectiveness.
+The proposed elicitation approach, together with a Bayesian analysis, allows the study to comprehensibly quantify the impact of incorporating expert knowledge through to the estimates of treatment effectiveness.(1,2)